hashimshafiq/COMSATS-Result-Fetcher/README.md

 # COMSATS Result Fetcher

-At my university, we are eagerly waiting for the result of the final semester.
+At my university, we are anxiously waiting for the result of the final semester.
 But we dont know what the schedule for the result.
 We have to enter our roll number , password, enter some captcha (dont know whats the need of the captcha on a student portal) and then login into the system, navigates to some directories to see the result and mostly disappoint beecause result not announced yet.